-Notoriously referred to as the gentleman’s aphrodisiac, this controversial shellfish has a lot more to offer than a simple heightened mojo.
-Labeled as an aphrodisiac by a minority of scientists back in 2005, studies show that contrary to their early popular beliefs, the consumption of oysters may spur your mojo on, but it does not raise sexual desire in the consumer.
-Whatever the sexual health benefits, oysters contain an impressive amount of nutritional value that shouldn’t be ignored.
+Notoriously referred to as the gentleman’s aphrodisiac, this controversial shellfish has a lot more to offer than a simply heightened mojo.
+Oysters contain an impressive amount of nutritional value that shouldn’t be overlooked.
 Packed with high levels of protein, iron, omega 3 and zinc – to name just a few, maybe it’s time to look into this controversial dish.

-Studies undertaken by students from the university of Washington found that the consumption of oysters help raise HDL’s (good cholesterol levels) and lower LDL’s (low cholesterol level).
-Protein is an important building block of bones, muscles, cartilage, skin and blood.
+Studies undertaken by students from the University of Washington found that the consumption of oysters helps raise HDL’s (good cholesterol levels) and lower LDL’s (low cholesterol level).
+Protein is an important building block of bones, muscles, cartilage, skin, and blood.
 The recommended daily guideline for your protein intake according to the USDA is 56 grams a day for a man and 46 grams a day for a woman.
-Take into account that in a six ounce serving of oysters there is on average 16 grams of protein, you can see the benefits for yourself.
+Take into account that in a six-ounce serving of oysters there is on average 16 grams of protein, you can see the benefits for yourself.
 Increasing the level of protein you consume can have the added benefit of a better mood.

-Oysters are rich in Vitamins C, D and B12, all of which attribute to a better functioning immune system.
-Packed with protective properties, oysters contain anti-inflammatory properties, antioxidants and minerals.
-Our bodies use proteins everyday in order to keep the body functioning correctly, from our digestive enzymes and immune system antibodies to our hair, skin and nails.
+Oysters are rich in Vitamins C, D, and B12, all of which attribute to a better functioning immune system.
+Packed with protective properties, oysters contain anti-inflammatory properties, antioxidants, and minerals.
+Our bodies use proteins every day in order to keep the body functioning correctly, from our digestive enzymes and immune system antibodies to our hair, skin, and nails.
 Raw oysters or extracts of oysters are a rich source of not only zinc which is beneficial to the immune system but selenium and other immune boosting minerals.
-A healthy immune system means lower risk of infection, fast recovery of wounds or tissue damage and the prevention of disease.
+A healthy immune system means a lower risk of infection, fast recovery of wounds or tissue damage and the prevention of disease.

 Blood Circulation and Volume